cro-http-server

 exit;

-Configuring HTTPS
+}Configuring HTTPS

-will operates as a HTTP server.
+By default, Cro::HTTP::Server will operates as a HTTP server.
 To set it up

-as a HTTPS server instead, use the tls
+as a HTTPS server instead, use the tls named parameter.
+It expects to receive

 a hash of arguments providing the TLS configuration, which it will in turn pass

-to the constructor of Cro::TLS::Listener
+to the constructor of Cro::TLS::Listener.
+Typically, certificate-file and

-, specifying the locations of files containing a certificate
+private-key-file, specifying the locations of files containing a certificate

 and private key respectively, should be passed.